fred6/pseudoscience/README.md

 -----
 Barebones static site generator.
 You can really only copy directories verbatim and parse markdown/reStructuredText files in the root.

+It uses pandoc for markup -> HTML conversion and jinja2 for HTML templates.

+I am strongly considering replacing this script with a Makefile.

 install
 -------
 Just download it.
 You need Python 3, not sure which version in particular (I've run it on 3.3.0 only)